andrius-siup/cherry-on-the-cake/README.md

       - Items - displaying the product item's name.
       - Order total - displaying grand total of the order.

-### Bag app features
+### Bag page features

-- Bag app features are the keep all user products before to buy it.
+- The Bag page features are the keep all user products before to buy it.
 There are displaying:
   - Products image
   - Products name
   - SKU